utkdigitalinitiatives/ushanka/README.md

-# Sample Module for Adding an AIP and DIP to Fedora 3.8
+# Ushanka

-This is sample temporary code for thinking about how we get AIPs and DIPs to Fedora.
+This is a temporary repository for thinking about how to get an finalized AIP and DIP to our instance of Fedora.